adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 # Plotting
 This is the main portion of the script and does the heavy lifting.
 ## Transform axis and height
-We first need to define the axis transform, of `ax0` so that we can define the placement more accurate.
+We first need to define the axis transform, of `ax0` so that we can define the placement more accurately.
 You can read more about axis transform in matplotlib [here](https://matplotlib.org/stable/users/explain/artists/transforms_tutorial.html).
-The next thing we need to do is calculate the height of the unit by substracting the base for the top of each unit.
+The next thing we need to do is calculate the height of the unit by substracting the base from the top of each unit.
 This is the part where using `pandas` to store the variables makes our life so much easier.
-When you plot the time scale in a portrait format you will also need to define the rotation, of your text here, but you can also do it in the main loop as well.
-Since we are making a landscape plot we do not need to define the rotation of the text at all.
+When you plot the time scale in a portrait format you will also need to define the rotation, of your text here, or you can also do it in the main loop as well.
+However, since we are making a landscape plot, we do not need to define the rotation of the text at all.

 {% highlight python %}
 trans = ax0.get_xaxis_transform()